jfdenise/wildfly-s2i-tekton-pipeline/README.md

 ## Custom WildFly s2i builder build Tekton pipeline example

-In this example we are producing a WildFly S2I builder allowing to build and run applications requiring the `jaxrs-server` and `ejb` Galleon layers.
+In this example we are producing a custom WildFly S2I builder and runtime images allowing to build and run applications that require the `jaxrs-server` and `ejb` Galleon layers.

 ### Create the pipeline